ProductivityTools-Learning/ProductivityTools.Learning.Quests/README.md

 ```

 - Create array of dictionaries where
-  - key will be with n-1 (in our example 3) part of the words
+  - key -  will be with n-1 (in our example 3) part of the words
-  - value all letters which when inserted into particular place will create a word
+  - value - will contain letters which when inserted into particular place will create a word

+Example:
 Id of the dictionary informs us about the place where we should insert letter.
 Below example show us **AMP**. on the 0 index we have array of 3 letters which creates different word from our dictionary